-Major Public Works (coastal).
+Major Public Works Project (coastal).
 (1) Publicly financed recreational facilities that serve, affect, or otherwise impact regional or statewide use of the coast by increasing or decreasing public recreational opportunities or facilities; and (2) Public Works facilities (see definition of "Public Works (coastal)") that cost more than one hundred thousand dollars (\$100,000) with an automatic annual increase in accordance with the Engineering News Record Construction Cost Index, except for those governed by the provisions of Public Resources Code Section 30610, 30610.5, 30611 or 30624.

 Major Vegetation (coastal).
-Any vegetation that is a sensitive species, defined as species listed by the state or federal government as threatened, endangered, or as a species of special concern. or that is located in an ESHA, on a beach or sand dune, within fifty feet of the edge of a coastal bluff, in an environmentally sensitive habitat area (ESHA) or its buffer, or heritage trees or vegetation that is visually prominent and/or a-significant part of the public viewshed.
-Agricultural crops, and nonnative ornamental vegetation are not considered to be major vegetation.
+Any vegetation that is a sensitive species, or is located in an ESHA, on a beach or sand dune, within fifty feet of the edge of a coastal bluff, in an environmentally sensitive habitat area (ESHA) or its buffer, or heritage trees or vegetation that is visually prominent and/or a